 Application Architecture by Use Case

-Architecture that adapts to what you're building, not what's fashionable.
+Architecture that adapts to what you are building — not what is fashionable.
+Context-aware decisions, not organisational habit.

 Why "One Architecture Fits All" Fails

-Clavon avoids this by anchoring architecture decisions to use case characteristics, not organizational habit.
+Clavon avoids this by anchoring architecture decisions to use case characteristics, not organisational habit.

 User Profile